 “I was very nervous when I first arrived,” said U.S. Army veteran Tifani Wood.
 “I didn’t know anyone except the Wounded Warrior Project staff member who coordinated this event.
 I didn’t know what I was getting into.”

 For many veterans, the experiences they had in the military were some of the best of their lives, filled with fellowship, meaning, and direction.
 But upon return to civilian life, the isolation they face can be one of the most significant struggles wounded warriors deal with.
-It can be difficult knowing how to overcome that challenge.
+It can be difficult to know how to overcome that challenge.
 For Tifani, the solution was in the environment at the fitness event.

 “As much I was hesitant to open up, I really appreciated that it was a small group,” Tifani said.
 “With only a few faces there, I wasn’t anxious and overwhelmed.
 We stayed busy, and the staff made sure I was comfortable and relaxed.”